jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

 Main "$@"
 ```

-### 1.4 Dependencies
+### 1.4 Dependencies and Utility Usage

-- Assume [GNU coreutils] and require
+1. Favor [GNU coreutils] and require
 their installation in the README.

-GNU
-  utilities are more capable and
+**Rationale:** GNU utilities are more
-  generally optimized for speed.
-They
+capable and generally optimized for speed
+compared to their minimal POSIX
+counterparts.
+They also provide
-  also provide standardized behavior
+standardized behavior across different
-  regardless of the OS, ensuring
+operating systems (Linux, macOS, BSD),
-  improved interoperability.
+ensuring improved interoperability.

-- **Utilities trade-off to the POSIX
-  portability focus**: In calling
+2. Long-form Options: In calling
 utilities (e.g. `grep`), use readable
 GNU `--long` options where possible.

-  **Rationale:** `--long` options make
+**Rationale:* `--long` options make a
+command's intent clear, making it easier
-  scripts easier to read and maintain in
-  the long term.
+to read and maintain in the long term.
+Long options act as self-documenting
+code, whereas short options frequently
+require consulting man pages to
+understand their meaning.

 ### 1.5 Consistent Conventions